Graham-Phillips/fxgrid-ang2/README.md

 run npm i

 run gulp
-- this will build the project and open a browser at http://localhost:8000/ however the sync isn't great with this setup and you will get a "Cannot GET /" on the first hit.
-Please ctrl-c out of gulp, and then run gulp again to launch the fxgrid.
+- this will build the project and open a browser at http://localhost:8000/ however you will get a "Cannot GET /" on the first run as the build has not yet completed.
+Please wait until gulp reports that the Typescript build is complete, ctrl-c out of the gulp process, and then restart gulp.

 ABOUT:
 Displays mock fx market data, columns are sortable.